MohammedAliZaini/Personality-Test/README.md

 •	Add a toggle for dark mode to allow users to experience the application with inverse colours.
 •	Add a soundtrack selector, allowing users to choose from a number of different background tracks.

-### Acknowledgments
+### Reflection

 This project is a culmination of my passion for web development, UX design and Eastern Philosophy.
-It’s my first solo project which I've put a lot of hours into, and I'm excited to finally share it with everyone!
+It’s my first solo project, and I wanted to push myself to see what I could make by combining CSS with React in the space of a week.
+I specifically chose Yin-Yang as the theme because it means a lot to me, and its part of a philosophy which I try to follow in my daily life.
+I'm excited to share it with everyone, and I look forward to making further developments to this project!